thoughtbot/maybe_haskell/release/maybe_haskell.md

 type Parsed a = Either ParserError a -- = Left ParserError | Right a
 ```

-Finally, we can give functions that may produce such results an informative
+Finally, we can give an informative type to functions that may produce such results:
-type:

 ```haskell
 parseJSON :: String -> Parsed JSON